 Staff will work closely with parents/carers in meeting any particular needs and provide appropriate advice.
-The DSL will work closely with the SENCO.
+The Pastoral Lead and DSL work closely with the SENCO.

 Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.